Arlington County, Virginia: 2020 census

+American Community Survey

 According to American Community Survey's 2023 estimates, Arlington's median age was 35.7, with 12.4% of individuals being above 65.
 Adults aged between 25 and 29 are the largest age bracket and make up 12.8% of the total population.
 77.7% of the population has attained a bachelor's degree or higher; 42% of residents have a Master's or professional degree.
 21.7% of Arlington's population is foreign-born; 48.4% of this segment are non-U.S. citizens.
 Married couple family households make up 36.7% of households; 44% of residents have never married.

 Economy

 In 2023, Arlington County's GDP totaled $47.3 billion.
 Given its proximity to Washington, Arlington's economy is especially focused on the federal government, with many of its corporations providing consulting, engineering, or technology services to defense and civilian agencies.
 As the location of the Pentagon, the Joint Base Myer–Henderson Hall military installation, and other federal institutions, the federal government itself is also a significant contributor to the county's economic activity.
 Firms with business outside of the federal sector have also set up operations and headquarters in Arlington over the past several decades; the county government has actively pursued this, particularly in the technology space, through tax incentives and other measures.